microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -h, --help                         qnamaker:update:kb command help --in=in                            (required) The UpdateKbOperationDTO object to send in the body of the request.
+  -h, --help                         qnamaker:update:kb command help --endpoint=endpoint                Overrides public endpoint https://westus.api.cognitive.microsoft.com/qnamaker/v4.0/

+  --in=in                            The file path to the UpdateKbOperationDTO object to send in the body of the
+                                     request.

   --kbId=kbId                        Knowledgebase id.
+Overrides the knowledge base id present in the config

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in Keys under Resource
                                      Management section for your Qna Maker cognitive service).
-Overrides the subscriptionkey value present in config
+Overrides the subscriptionkey value present in the config

   --wait                             Wait for the operation to complete.
 ```